-This can disrupt hormones in your body, such as progesterone, which can lead to infertility as well as reduced levels of DHEA.
+Adrenal fatigue can disrupt hormones in your body, such as progesterone, which can lead to infertility as well as reduced levels of DHEA.
 In this way, ashwagandha can help to balance hormones and help correct adrenal fatigue.
 Stemming off from this concept, it may also help prevent or correct issues with infertility.

 3. Combats Stress and Anxiety

 Another one of the common ashwagandha benefits is the capability to serve as an anxiety remedy.
 Many people seem to suffer from anxiety, and there are a variety of treatments and medications available to help treat it.
 For example, doctors may prescribe common anti-anxiety medications in order to help cope with symptoms.
 However, it turns out that ashwagandha may in fact be comparable to some of these anti-anxiety medications.

 PLOS One published a study that examined ashwagandha benefits.
 They found this herb to be comparable to common pharmaceutical drugs lorazepam and imipramine. …Without the side effects!

 Furthermore, this study divided participants into two groups.
 One group received psychotherapy and a placebo, while the other received naturopathic care.
 This care included a standard multi-vitamin as well as ashwagandha twice daily.
 It also included deep-breathing exercises and dietary counseling.
 Those in the naturopathic group saw a drop of anxiety by 55 percent.
 The placebo group, on the other hand, saw a reduction of anxiety by 30.5 percent.
 (3)